 We get some odd correspondence from time to time here at Dublin By Pub – as the community of people that follow us has grown on Instagram so too has the volume of stuff that comes into our inbox.
 Most of what we receive is quite positive – we’re always delighted to talk shop with people who do inbox us and we’ve had plenty that have taken the time to share some fantastic stories and memories with us over the last while.
 Invariably too we get some spam and some odd requests also.
 One thing we regularly get (and happily welcome) is people who get on looking for recommendations on what pubs to visit when they land in Dublin.
 Sometimes though, someone asks a question that you never thought you’d ever be asked in life – One such question recently came in the form of this: Where do I bring me granny for a pint?

 The pub is one of three Madigan boozers which all sit within walking distance from each other on Dublin’s north side.
-We’ve only ever seem to find ourselves in this pub before the fall of darkness for some reason, and in our heads it’s certainly remained as an afternoon sort of pub.
-The most notable aspect of pub that deserves comment upon is its appearance, there isn’t even the slightest of cases to be made on the issue of this not being an attractive looking space.
-The pub’s aesthetic is well curated and is a brighter and more polished one than that of those which trade nearby.
-Bright floor tiles and cream hued walls illuminate the pub amply, dark wooden dividers contrast the brighter colours and are utilised to section off different seating areas – one of which contains a fireplace.
+We’ve only ever seemed to find ourselves in this pub before the fall of darkness for some reason, and in our heads, it’s certainly remained as an afternoon sort of pub.
+The most notable aspect of the pub that deserves comment upon is its appearance, there isn’t even the slightest of cases to be made on the issue of this not being an attractive looking space.
+The pub’s aesthetic is well-curated and is a brighter and more polished one than that of those which trade nearby.
+Bright floor tiles and cream-hued walls illuminate the pub amply, dark wooden dividers contrast the brighter colours and are utilised to section off different seating areas – one of which contains a fireplace.
 The bar sits to the left of the room toward the back but you’d nearly miss it given the atrium that sits at the very rear of the room.
-Panelled entirely in backlit stained glass depicting colourful shrubbery – this atrium, which houses low and cosy seating, is a feature that it is without doubt the main talking point of the pub’s design.
+Panelled entirely in backlit stained glass depicting colourful shrubbery – this atrium, which houses low and cosy seating, is a feature that it is, without doubt, the main talking point of the pub’s design.

 We haven’t been in here in well over a year but the pint is remembered as being an acceptable one, because let’s face it – you never forget a bad one.
 We’re certainly overdue a visit by now and must report back on how the place sits in 2018.